Russia's war in Ukraine to overshadow G-20 talks in Bali

 Blinken is scheduled to meet with Wang, Beijing’s top envoy, on Saturday.
 The meeting will be the latest high-level contact between U.S. and Chinese officials as Washington has questioned China’s stance after Russia’s invasion of Ukraine.
 The two sides could also discuss a possible lifting of U.S. tariffs on imports from China by President Joe Biden’s administration as it strives to counter inflation.

-While in Bali, Lavrov is due to hold meetings with his counterparts from other countries, including China, Mexico, South Africa and Brazil on the sidelines of the G-20 foreign ministers.
-He also plans consultations with invited leaders of international organizations, according to Russia’s embassy in Jakarta.
+While in Bali, Lavrov is to hold meetings with his counterparts from other countries, including China, Mexico, South Africa and Brazil on the sidelines of the G-20 foreign ministers.

-In talks on Thursday, Lavrov informed Chinese Foreign Minister Wang about “the course of fulfilling the main tasks of the Russian special military operation,” the Russian Foreign Ministry said in a readout of the meeting.
+In talks on Thursday, Lavrov informed Chinese Foreign Minister Wang about “the course of fulfilling the main tasks of the Russian special military operation,” the term Moscow uses for its invasion of Ukraine, the Russian Foreign Ministry said.

 It said the ministers “shared their assessment of the actions taken by the West in the context of the situation in Ukraine.”